 Methods:

-This retrospective cohort study included adults (≥18 years) who were discharged from the ED before (June 1, 2022 to June 31, 2023) and after ASP implementation (August 1, 2023, to August 31, 2024) with positive culture result for urine, wound, or blood and at least 14 days of documented follow-up within electronic medical record (EMR).
+This retrospective cohort study included adults (≥18 years) who were discharged from the ED before (June 1, 2022 to June 31, 2023) and after ASP implementation (August 1, 2023 to August 31, 2024) with positive culture result for urine, wound, or blood and at least 14 days of documented follow-up within electronic medical record (EMR).
 Patients managed solely by ED providers during post ASP-implementation were excluded.
 The primary outcome was to compare the 14-day ED readmission rate before and after ASP implementation.
 Secondary outcomes included evaluation of appropriate antimicrobial selection, treatment duration, unplanned ED readmissions, and confirmed patient contact following a positive culture result before and after ASP implementation.

 Results: